Board of Advisors

 Alfred S. Farha practices law in Zurich.
 He was formerly Director of Dow Chemical Europe, where he was responsible for establishing company policy on legislative and regulatory matters within the European Union, with special emphasis on the environmental, commercial, and financial issues leading to the 1992 unification of Europe.
 Mr. Farha was also previously General Manager of Dow Chemical Middle East.
 He holds an A.B. in International Relations and a J.D. from University of Kansas.

-David A. Livdahl is the Managing Partner and the Chief Representative of the Paul Hastings Beijing office.
+David A. Livdahl is the Managing Partner of the Beijing office of Pillsbury Winthrop Shaw Pittman.
 He has advised a wide range of European, North American and Japanese companies on structuring investments in China, and has provided advice on operational issues and exit strategies.
-He won the International Law Office’s (ILO) prestigious Client Choice Award 2011 for “China Corporate Lawyer of the Year.”
+He won the International Law Office's (ILO) prestigious Client Choice Award 2011 for "China Corporate Lawyer of the Year."
 He was admitted as a Fellow of the Chartered Institute of Arbitrators in 1995.
 In 2000, he was appointed to serve on the official arbitrator panel of the China International Economic and Trade Arbitration Commission (CIETAC), and has acted as an arbitrator at CIETAC, the HKIAC, and in a number of ICC arbitrations as well.
-In 2009, he was listed as a member of the CPR’s International Panel of Distinguished Neutrals.
+In 2009, he was listed as a member of the CPR's International Panel of Distinguished Neutrals.
 He is the author of "International Arbitration in Japan," and has published numerous articles on investing in China.
 Mr. Livdahl received his B.A. cum laude from Macalester College, his M.A. from Columbia University, and his J.D. from Columbia Law School.
 He studied at the Stanford Language Center in Taiwan and studied in Japan on a Fulbright Scholarship.
 He was admitted to practice in Japan as a Gaikokuho Jimu Bengoshi.

 Mitsuo Matsushita is a Professor Emeritus of Tokyo University and Professor of Law at Seikei University.
 He also serves as an advisor to Nagashima Ohno and Tsunematsu, a leading international law firm in Tokyo.
 He has been a visiting professor of law at Harvard Law School, Columbia Law School, Michigan Law School, and College of Europe.
 He was an original member of the WTO Appellate Body (1995–2000).
 Professor Matsushita received his B.A. from St. Paul's University, his Ph.D. from Tulane University and his D. Jur. from the University of Tokyo.